peteroupc/peteroupc.github.io/bernsupp.md

 > 2. _f_ is _&alpha;_-Hölder continuous if its vertical slopes, if any, are no "steeper" than that of _M_\*_&lambda;_<sup>_&alpha;_</sup>, where _&alpha;_ is in the interval (0, 1] and _M_ is greater than 0.
 An _&alpha;_-Hölder continuous function in [0, 1] is also _&beta;_-Hölder continuous for any _&beta;_ less than _&alpha;_.
 > 3. Parts 1 and 2 exploit a tighter bound on **Var**[_X_/_n_] than the bound given in Nacu and Peres (2005, Lemma 6(i) and 6(ii), respectively)<sup>[**(1)**](#Note1)</sup>.
 However, for technical reasons, different bounds are proved for different ranges of integers _n_.
 > 4. For part 3, as in Lemma 6(ii) of Nacu and Peres 2005, the second derivative need not be continuous (Y. Peres, pers. comm., 2021).
-> 5. All functions that are continuous on the interval [0, 1] have a modulus of continuity.
+> 5. All continuous functions that map [0, 1] to [0, 1] have a modulus of continuity.
 If _f_ is nondecreasing and concave, and equals 0 at 0, then _f_ is also its own modulus of continuity.

 In the following results, a _bounded factory function_ means a continuous function on the interval [0, 1], with a minimum of greater than 0 and a maximum of less than 1.